An Exegetical Commentary

 that he would be: a common idiom for purpose. first born among many brethren: Grk. prōtotokon [firstborn] en [in, among] pollois [many] adelphois [brothers].
 Yeshua is "first born" of all creation (Col 1:15), but here the thought is parallel to "first born from the dead" (Col 1:18), the Eldest Brother in this family of God's sons, though "Son" in a sense not true of us (Robertson).
 So, the purpose of his choosing and electing was not to determine eternal destiny for select individuals, but to create a family that would manifest the character of his Son.

-30― these whom He predestined: Grk. prooraō, to see what is ahead, either in a spatial sense or a temporal sense or a combination of the two.
+30― these whom He predestined: Grk. prooraō, aor., to see what is ahead, either in a spatial sense or a temporal sense or a combination of the two.
 Although translated as "predestined" in almost all Bible versions, the verb does not have the same nuance of meaning as proorizō in the previous verse.
 Prooraō could be translated as "foresaw" or viewed as a combination of "foreknew" and "predestined" of verse 29.
 Thus, the translation of "having chosen" in the NLT seems imminently reasonable.
-He also called: Grk. ekelesen, aorist (past) tense of kaleō, which may mean (1) to say, call or summon directly or indirectly; (2) to solicit participation or (3) to identify by name.
+He also called: Grk. kaleō, aor., may mean (1) to say, call or summon directly or indirectly; (2) to solicit participation or (3) to identify by name.
 Frequently the verb has a spiritual meaning of participating in a divinely directed event or relationship.

-He also justified: Grk. edikaiōsen, aorist (past) tense of dikaioō, to justify, to acquit or make righteous; see note on 2:13.
+He also justified: Grk. dikaioō, aor., may mean (1) show or do justice for someone; (2) justify or vindicate; (3) in connection with God's judgment be acquitted and treated as righteous and thereby become righteous; (4) to make free or pure.
+See the note on 2:13.
 It has the sense of putting into a condition or state of uprightness.
 Under the Torah this action was mediated by the sacrificial system, which pointed toward the eventual once-for all atoning work of Yeshua.
-He also glorified: Grk. edoxasen, aorist (past) tense of doxazō, may mean either (1) to praise or honor or (2) in reference to the next life to clothe in splendor (BAG 203).
+He also glorified: Grk. doxazō, aor., may mean either (1) to praise or honor or (2) in reference to the next life to clothe in splendor (BAG).
 The glorification is stated as already accomplished and so points to a past event.

 All four verbs reflect a historical progression and a sense of completion.
 God knew his people in advance and He determined the people and the plan of salvation that would be worked through that people.
 He chose his people and then He called them out of Egypt.
 God continued to call down through history for any who would be saved to find safety under the Olive Tree.
 All the faithful ones He "glorified," i.e., honored and esteemed.
 The Lord chose Israel above every nation on the face of the earth and still does (Deut 7:6; 10:15; 14:2; Isa 41:8; Zech 2:8).
 Then, the faithful ones of the past have gone to the glory above, but the glorification of new clothing awaits the Second Coming (8:17; cf. 2Th 1:10-12; Rev 3:4-5, 18; 7:9, 13-14).